PureTalk Phone Plans for Seniors

 PureTalk Plan Details

 PureTalk offers seven straightforward, prepaid cell phone plans that can be great options for seniors, depending on their individual needs.
-Unlimited talk and text are pretty standard in cell phone plans these days, and PureTalk provides most of the same features and functionality in all of its plans.
+Unlimited talk and text are pretty standard in cell phone plans these days, and PureTalk provides most of the same features and functionality in all of their plans.
 Here are the details about some of PureTalk’s popular plans that I think are perfect for seniors.

 3 GB Plan